Currently accepting applications

 About the Program

-This is a unique program of study focused on schools as transformative institutions that enhance social justice and equity.
+This is a unique program of study for aspiring educators of young children (grades K-8) focused on schools as transformative institutions that enhance social justice and equity.
 We seek candidates who are committed to an interactive, dynamic, intellectual approach to teaching and learning.

 Interns spend an entire year with one group of children at a school – from beginning to end they are able to witness the development of a group of children over time and to obtain first-hand experience of an entire school year.
 Many area administrators have commented that hiring a Lewis & Clark graduate is like hiring a second-year teacher—you’re that well-prepared.